pierfarrugia/text_overflow/README.md

 </section>
 ```

-You define in the "cards-size" with data attribute the way you want the block of card to be cut, and the way you want the content to be read at full size
+Data attribute in the "cards-size" defines the way you want the block of card to be cut, and the way you want the content to be read at full size

 ```HTML
         <div class="cards-size" data-size="min" data-ellipsis="overflow">